Santa Clara County DUI CLASSES NEAR ME

 Third Offense Programs in Santa Clara County

 If you are convicted of three DUIs in a 10 year period, the judge may consider penalizing you with Third Offense DUI classes.
-These third offense DUI classes extend over a 30 month period and can cost a couple thousand dollars.
+These extend over a 30 month period and can cost a couple thousand dollars.

-Not all DUI program providers offer all class types.
-Be sure to visit the program website or call the contact person listed for the program to obtain the details about each school.
+Not all providers offer all class types.
+Be sure to visit the program website or call the contact person listed to obtain details.

 In order for a DUI program to remain in compliance with the state requirements, the schools cannot turn away participants who cannot pay.
 You can apply for a fee waiver for your DUI classes if you can prove financial hardship.
 However, if you can pay over time, most schools will allow you to put down a deposit when you start the class, and then pay the balance as the class proceeds.